 “Frequently the messages have meaning; that is they refer to or are correlated according to some system with certain physical or conceptual entities.
 These semantic aspects of communication are irrelevant to the engineering problem.”
 C. E. Shannon, The Bell System Technical Journal, Vol. 27, pp. 379–423, 623–656.

-Taking mass-energy equivalence, any attempt to measure information related mass rise is futile as, in practice, the change in energy will dominate hypothetical entropy change.
+Even taking seriously mass-energy-information equivalence, any attempt to measure information related mass rise would be futile as, in practice, the change in energy would dominate hypothetical entropy change.